Blog

 The first version of Lexerus sent an alert every time the model detected a suspicious behaviour.
 Within a week of internal testing, we'd drowned ourselves in noise.

-The model was accurate on clean frames — but real RTSP streams aren't clean.
+The model was accurate on clean frames — but real camera streams aren't clean.
 Compression artefacts, lighting flickers, partial occlusion, and motion blur all produce detections that look plausible in isolation but aren't.

 Tracking people across frames

-For confirmation to work, we need to know that frame 1 and frame 3 are showing the same person.
-We use a lightweight centroid tracker — no biometrics, no face recognition, just bounding-box proximity and IoU matching between frames.
+For confirmation to work, we need to know that detection in frame 1 and frame 3 are showing the same person.
+We use person tracking to maintain identity across frames — no biometrics, no face recognition, just position-based matching.

-This is deliberately simple.
-It fails when two people cross paths or a person moves quickly across the frame.
-But in the retail environments we're targeting — people browsing near shelving, self-checkout areas, fitting-room corridors — it's reliable enough and adds no meaningful compute overhead.
+This is deliberately simple and privacy-preserving.
+In the retail environments we're targeting — people browsing near shelving, self-checkout areas — it's reliable and adds minimal overhead.

 What the tuning taught us

-We tested confirmation thresholds from 2 to 10 frames across a range of camera types and environments.
-At 2 frames, false positives were still common.
-At 5+, we started missing real incidents because the person had moved on.
-Three frames in a 5-second window hit the best precision-recall balance for our target environments.
+We tested various confirmation thresholds across a range of camera types and environments.
+Too low, and false positives are still common.
+Too high, and we start missing real incidents.
+The default settings hit the best balance for typical retail environments.